ArnoRaijmakers/WinSystemTools/README.md

 ## 🔧 Windows System Control Panel Access
-These tools are perfect for quickly accessing various system settings and configurations for efficient management.
-Below are key commands that enable easey access to essential Windows Control Panel tools.
-These commands should be exdcuted in the Run Dialog, To open it, simply use the following shortcut:
+These tools are ideal for quickly accessing various system settings and configurations.
+Below are commands that provide easy access to essential Windows Control Panel tools.
+These commands should be executed in the Run dialog.
+To open the Run dialog, simply press the following shortcut `Windows + R`, and then paste the command in the dialog.
-`Windows + R`

 <br>